OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-21.md

 ## 2 Kings 21:4

-He also built altars in the house of the Lord,
+He also constructed altars in the house of the Lord,
-of which the Lord had said,
+where the Lord had declared,
-“In Jerusalem I will put My name.”
+“In Jerusalem I will place My name.”

 ## 2 Kings 21:5